NjivaAndriamanga/resmobilys/README.md

 - **Table associating species with MGEs and resistance genes**
   Presence–absence matrix showing antimicrobial resistance genes (ARGs) across samples.
-  Each gene is marked according to its genomic location (chromosome or plasmid) and includes plasmid cluster information when available (e.g. `P1(AA076)`).
+  Each gene is marked according to its genomic location (chromosome or plasmid) and includes plasmid cluster information when available.

 - **Table listing resistance genes and their MGE associations**
   Detailed list of all identified ARGs with genomic positions and associations with mobile genetic elements (MGEs) such as integrons, prophages, and ICEs.

-- **Detailed list of plasmids, integrons, and transposable elements with notes on their potential interactions**
+- **Detailed list of plasmids and clusters
   Summary table of plasmids with their cluster IDs and associated ARGs, providing an overview of plasmid diversity and possible roles in resistance gene dissemination.

 ---